 Chargebacks may also accrue additional fees, so it would be in your best interest to confirm this prior to establishing a partnership with CBD merchant processing companies.

 The bottom line here is that any high-risk merchant account is going to cost a bit more than a comparable low-risk one.
-Be prepared to accept tiered pricing models, although some established businesses might be able negotiate an interchange plus model for slightly lower rates and fees.
+Be prepared to accept tiered pricing models, although some established businesses might be able to negotiate an interchange-plus model for slightly lower rates and fees.

 You can also expect higher monthly and annual costs with such merchant accounts but the difference in these expenses isn’t as much when compared against other rates like processing charges which are usually substantially higher for high-risk accounts given the elevated risks of fraud associated with them – often requiring additional precautions from both merchants and processors (like rolling reserves).

 A rolling reserve is where your credit card processor withholds a certain percentage of your funds every month until the reserve is met.
 While you’ll eventually receive all of it, rolling reserves can create serious cash flow problems for both small and newly established businesses.

 There are many different payment processors out there, and each one has its own set of rules.
 Some won’t make you sign a binding contract before doing business with them but the fees will vary on what they offer.
 Others might tempt you with incredible rates that sound too good to be true so it’s best to do some serious research before you sign anything.